-Events Leading Up To The American Civil War - Compromise of 1850
+Events Leading Up To The American Civil War for Kids - Compromise of 1850

 The United States won the Mexican War in 1848.
 As a result, new territories were added to the United States as a condition of peace.
 Was slavery to be allowed in the new territories, which were the common property of all the existing states, both free states and slave states?
 It was then that California petitioned Congress for statehood.
 Slavery had been illegal in California, while under Mexican rule.
 The people in California did not want slavery to be legal.
 But if California was added as a free state, it would upset the balance of free states and slaves states in Congress.